-B= Height of installed panels off the finished floor
+B= Height of installed Wall Flashing above the finished floor

-C= Height of panels
+C= Height of Wall Flashing

-Once you determined the height of the panels you can proceed with ordering the panel.
+Once you have determined the height of the Wall Flashing, you can proceed with ordering the Wall Flashing.

 Suitable wall backing should be provided in the wall to allow the panels tracks to be securely fastened to the wall.
 Note that all wall backing should be in the requirement of the rating of the wall.
 Only fasteners that meet the requirement of the wall rating should be used.
-It is the responsibility of the Specifier to insure that the wall construction, backing and fasteners meet the requirements of the prevailing codes.
+It is the responsibility of the Installer to ensure that the wall construction, backing and fasteners meet the requirements of the prevailing codes.

-The hood should per its installation requirements prior to installation of the panels.
+The hood should per its installation requirements prior to installation of the Wall Flashing.

-The panels are supplied with the panel(s), the bottom track and the top track.
-The top track should be installed first.
+The Wall Flashing is supplied with a bottom track and an upper track.
+The upper track should be installed first.

 The top track should be securely fastened to the wall up tight against the hood.
-The top track has a 1 1/2 inch edge on the front surface.
+The upper track has a 1-1⁄2 inch edge on the front surface.

-The bottom track should be installed next.
+The bottom track should then be installed next.

-Measure the height of the panel, add 1 inch to that number.
+Measure the height of the Wall Flashing, add 1 inch to that number.